DancesWithDingo/ViewModelToolkit/README.md

         (customer,
          shouldSuppressReturnNavigationAnimation: p => !p.IsDefault());
 ```
-In this snippet, the `GoToEditCustomerStep2PageAsync()` method is passed a function that returns false (don't suppress animation) if the Customer is null (the user cancelled) and true (don't animate)  otherwise, meaning do not animate when the user saves their changes.
+In this snippet, the `GoToEditCustomerStep2PageAsync()` method is passed an anonymous function that returns false (don't suppress animation) if the Customer is null (the user cancelled) and true (don't animate)  otherwise, meaning do not animate when the user saves their changes.

 The `IsDefault()` function is an extension method that determines whether a variable is set to the default value for that type (null for objects or value type defaults otherwise).
 This parameter is added to the navigation methods for both pages two and three, so that when the user finally presses the Save button on page three, return navigation is skipped going back to the home page.